Big Data Analyst: Duties, Salary, and How to Become One

 • Apache Cassandra is a scalable NoSQL database that manages data sets across multiple data centers.

-Big data analysts have the opportunity to either advance within their role or move into other adjacent job titles that also handle data and analytics.
-For example, a big data analyst might choose to advance into management positions, such as a database manager, or move into a business intelligence analyst role.
+Big data analysts have the opportunity to either advance within their role or move into other adjacent job titles that also handle data analytics.
+For example, analysts might choose to advance into management positions, such as a database manager, or move into a business intelligence analyst role.

 Other career options include big data engineer, data architect, or data scientist.
 Your decision will depend on what interests you or what you feel passionate about pursuing within your career.